said-racha/IKIGAI/README.md

 # IKIGAI

-IKIGAI is a desktop app developed in a university project during the pandemic.
-Its main goal is to occupy the people during the pandemic and help them get a better experience.
+IKIGAI is a desktop app developed as part of a university project during the COVID-19 pandemic.
+Its main purpose is to keep people entertained during these circumstances and to help them cope better with the lockdown.
 <br>
 Click on this link: https://youtu.be/RaEUrZdw36g to get an overview.